 “I said water.”
 He held up two fingers.
 “Two.”

-Eddie loosened his grip on the bill as the bartender pulled it away and slipped it in the cash register.
+Eddie loosened his grip on the three bills as the bartender pulled them away and slipped them in the cash register.
 He reached below the counter, then placed two bottles in front of Eddie before moving on to the sista—the one who tried to undercut him.

 With a bottle in each hand, Eddie navigated through the crowd.
 It was no different than trying to exit a packed subway car—especially getting elbowed and poked.
 He kept looking down, worried someone was going to step on his toes and dirty up his pristine pair of Air Max runners.